Richmond Park: 18th and 19th centuries

-Artist and caricaturist Thomas Rowlandson (1756–1827)'s drawing Richmond Park is at the Yale Center for British Art.
+Artist and caricaturist Thomas Rowlandson (1756–1827)'s undated drawing Richmond Park and James Smetham's Lovers in Richmond Park, painted in 1864, are held at the Yale Center for British Art in New Haven, Connecticut.

 The Earl of Dysart's Family in Richmond Park by William Frederick Witherington (1785–1865) is in The Hearsum Collection at Pembroke Lodge.

 Landscape: View in Richmond Park was painted in 1850 by the English Romantic painter John Martin.
 It is held at the Fitzwilliam Museum in Cambridge.

 William Bennett's watercolour In Richmond Park, painted in 1852, is held by Tate Britain.
 It can be viewed, by appointment, at its Prints and Drawings Rooms.

 The oil painting In Richmond Park (1856) by the Victorian painter Henry Moore is in the collection of the York Museums Trust.

 Landscape with Deer, Richmond Park (1875) by Alfred Dawson is in the Reading Museum's collection.

 John Buxton Knight's White Lodge, Richmond Park, painted in 1898, is in the collection of Leeds Museums and Galleries.

 Andrew Geddes' View of Richmond Park, a Fountain on the Left (pre 1844), and View in Richmond Park, A Small Bridge to the Right (c.1826), are in the collection of Aberdeen Archives, Gallery and Museums.